 Overseeing education for all undergraduates School of Undergraduate Studies

 Students enrolled in UGS explore all the university has to offer before selecting an academic path.
-While completing core coursework applicable to all degrees, students work with advisors and career counselors to identify interests, strengths, and goals before declaring a major in a degree-granting college or school.
+While completing core coursework applicable to all degrees, students work with advisors and career counselors to identify interests and goals before declaring a major in a degree-granting college or school.
 Students can spend up to four long semesters (fall or spring) in UGS.

 UGS oversees the 42-credit-hour core curriculum required for all undergraduate degrees.
 The core requirements allow students to put their major coursework into a broader intellectual context and understand how other disciplines raise and answer important questions.

-As part of the core curriculum, each student takes a Signature Course during his or her first year on campus.
+Each student takes a Signature Course during his or her first year on campus.
 These rigorous interdisciplinary courses connect students with top-level faculty and help students transition to college-level academic expectations.

 Students also gain experience in writing, quantitative reasoning, global cultures, cultural diversity, ethics and leadership, and independent inquiry by completing core, major, and elective courses carrying flags in the aforementioned areas.